-This is the best deck paint that doubles as a sealant.
+These deck paints double as a sealant.
 You’ll get an opaque layer that will stop water from seeping through the patio underneath.
 In turn, it protects your deck or patio from water damage, and this can make them last much longer.
 It has a solid color that shields your deck from UV rays, and it won’t crack, peel, or crack with heavy traffic or harsh weather conditions.
 It comes in five eye-catching colors, including simply white, driftwood grey, light walnut, classic taupe, and dark walnut.

-These colors will help your patio blend in well with your natural colors you find outdoors.
-This best deck paint comes with a newly enhanced formula that makes it easy to wipe stains away using water and soap.
+This color will help your patio blend in well with the natural color you find outdoors.
+This comes with a newly enhanced long lasting formula that makes it easy to wipe stains away using water and soap.
 It puts out a very low amount of odors, and this allows you to work on large areas of your deck without a problem.
-It’ll cover approximately 600 square feet with a single gallon.
+It’ll cover approximately 600 square feet per gallon.

 - Has a very low odor and VOC output